plone/documentation/docs/install/manage-add-ons-packages.md

 It also covers routine management tasks that a developer might perform.

-(install-packages-installation-details-label)=
+(manage-installation-details-label)=

 ## Installation details

+{term}`Cookiecutter` creates projects from project templates.
-The cookiecutter [`cookiecutter-plone-starter`](https://github.com/collective/cookiecutter-plone-starter/) creates a project template.
+The cookiecutter [`cookiecutter-plone-starter`](https://github.com/collective/cookiecutter-plone-starter/) creates a Plone project that you can install using {term}`Make`.
+It generates files for installing and configuring both the frontend and backend.
-Behind the scenes, it uses [`cookiecutter-zope-instance`](https://github.com/plone/cookiecutter-zope-instance) to configure a Zope WSGI instance.
+For the backend, it uses [`cookiecutter-zope-instance`](https://github.com/plone/cookiecutter-zope-instance) to generate configuration files for a Zope WSGI instance.

+(manage-backend-installation-details-label)=

+## Backend installation details

 Inside your project, open `backend/Makefile`.
 The `make` target `instance/etc/zope.ini` performs several tasks.